 Bed & Breakfast Homes

-With online platforms such as AirBnB and VRBO becoming popular accommodation options for both residents and visitors, the City is reviewing the existing bylaw regulations for short-term accommodations.
-Residents are invited to provide input into the review process by completing an online survey and/or attending the Come-and-Go Open House on Tuesday, October 24, 2017, from 4 to 8 p.m. at Frances Morrison Library (presentations will run hourly starting at 4:30 p.m.).
+With online platforms such as AirBnB and VRBO becoming popular accommodation options for both residents and visitors, the City is currently reviewing the existing bylaw regulations for short-term accommodations.
+For more information, please contact 306-986-3148.

 City Council approves all Bed & Breakfast Homes.
 The standards for Bed & Breakfast Homes are intended to seek a balance between supporting a quiet, safe, and aesthetic residential environment while supporting the aspirations of home based entrepreneurs.